 As of early last week, we still hadn’t heard from Dr. Hamburger.
-Since we had long since given up on him registering Touille and had found a permanent vet who registered all 3 pets in September, we’ve just been waiting for confirmation from ANIS.
+We’d long since given up on him registering Touille.
+Instead, we found a different Swiss vet who registered all three of our pets and we’ve just been waiting for confirmation from ANIS.

 Amazing that something so straightforward could take almost 4 months to get completely resolved.

 Incidentally, we also received a bill from Dr. Hamburger last week on the same day we received the packets from ANIS.

 The bill was not for the 40 CHF he’d quoted us in his office the day of our appointment in July.
 Instead it was for 45.70, with no explanation why it was slightly higher, plus an additional 10 CHF for fakturaspesen/frais facturation, or billing charges.

 Not only did Dr. Hamburger, this so-called Swiss vet bill us, but he charged us for billing us, and he never completed the service for which he billed us!

 On Monday, Trav called Dr. Hamburger’s office to discuss the bill.

 After multiple calls that either went unanswered or were answered by the vet’s French-speaking assistant (likely the same gal who answered when I called his office months ago), he finally was able to connect directly with Dr. Hamburger today.